DeepMind

 Quotes:

-Whilst the framework outlines general safety cases (see quotes below for context), these appear to only apply for deployment and assurance KCIs, and not security controls (i.e. containment KCIs).
-There is no mention then of internal validation that containment measures are sufficient, nor proof provided for why they believe their given containment measures to be likely to be sufficient.
+Whilst the framework mentions internal validation that containment measures are sufficient, proof is not provided for why they believe their given containment measures to be likely to be sufficient.

 Quotes: